'Duped': Tony Blair Supported Bush's Iraq War Long Before Vote or Invasion

 A year later, British Members of Parliament (MPs) gave Parliamentary approval for the invasion of Iraq.

-According to the Mail, "A second explosive memo from the same cache also reveals how Bush used 'spies' in the Labour Party to help him to manipulate British public opinion in favour of the war."
+According to the Mail, "A second explosive memo from the same cache also reveals how Bush used 'spies' in the Labour Party to help him to manipulate British public opinion in favor of the war."

 Former Labour MP Andrew MacKinlay, who sat on the foreign affairs select committee in the run-up to the war, told LBC Radio that he is "ashamed" to have trusted Blair about the Iraq War.
-"Looking at this these documents this morning and everything else that has gone before we know that this was a complete and utter deceit to me and to others," he said.
+"Looking at these documents this morning and everything else that has gone before, we know that this was a complete and utter deceit to me and to others," he said.

 "Obviously I feel both deeply ashamed and very stupid having trusted a British prime minister, but it was a British prime minister," MacKinlay added.
 "One assumed that even allowing for exaggeration or inaccuracies in intelligence, I never thought it would be one hundred percent untrue, but it was--and myself and the British people, all of us, were duped."